claudinemahoro/Akan/README.md

 * Allow the user to select or type in his or her birth-date
 * Allow the user to select his or her gender
 * Ensure that the data entered are all valid
-* Allow the user to submit hie or her data for calculation
+* Allow the user to submit his or her data for calculation
 * Find the akan name that corresponds to the user's entered data
-* Finally displays the respective akan name to the user
+* Finally displays the respective akan name and the birth day to the user
 ## Technologies used:
 * HTML5
 * CSS